willglynn/poslavu/README.md

 ## Usage

-TODO: Write usage instructions here
+All usage starts by instantiating a client object.

+    client = POSLavu::Client.new('dataname', 'token', 'key')

+From here, you can invoke API methods directly:

+    client.invoke('command', 'parameter' => 'value')

+This is the low-level interface.
+Hopefully you'll never need it.

+The POSLavu gem provides a higher-level query interface.
+Say you want to iterate over all your orders:

+    client.table('orders').each { |order|
+      # ...
+    }

+Done.
+This will issue multiple API calls as needed, traversing the list of orders one page at a time.
+Naturally, the resulting object is `Enumerable`, so you can call `.map` or `.inject` or whatever other normal things you might want to do.

+Now, say you want a list of orders that have produced 4 checks:

+    client.table('orders').where('no_of_checks' => 4).each { |order|
+      # ...
+    }

+Or maybe you want to restrict by date:

+    client.table('orders').filter('opened', :between, '2012-10-01', '2012-10-02')

+It also supports pagination, in case you'd like to handle that yourself:

+    client.table('orders').page(1, 50)
+    client.table('orders').page(2, 50)
+    client.table('orders').page(3, 50)

+`Client#table` returns a `POSLavu::QueryScope`, which lets you chain various conditions and lazily retrieve the results.
+Records are encapsulated by `POSLavu::Row`, which is just a `Hash` that came from the POSLavu API.

 ## Development

+POSLavu uses rspec and WebMock to validate functionality.

+There is a component of the test suite that runs read-only queries against the live POSLavu API.
+This is intended as a smoke test, principally exercising the RPC mechanism, although it can also identify changes in the server-side data model.

-Running the suite requires POSLavu API credentials.
-You can pass in your credentials using environment variables or by creating a +.env+ file with the following:
+Running the live component of the test suite requires POSLavu API credentials.
+This is safe to run against a live site; it does not modify any data.
+You can pass in your credentials using environment variables or by creating a `.env` file with the following:

     POSLAVU_DATANAME=foobar
     POSLAVU_KEY=q834SCx...
     POSLAVU_TOKEN=EZcWR0n...

+You can determine the proper values in the
+[API tab](http://admin.poslavu.com/cp/index.php?mode=api) of the POSLavu Control Panel.
+Once you're ready, say:

+    $ bundle exec rake live

 ## Contributing